jroblak/jroblak.github.com/index.md

       <p>Now my focus is the AI-native company: not AI as a feature bolted onto yesterday’s process, but as a new material for products and for the way teams work.
 At Inspiren, that means leading engineering across AI/ML, data, software, platform, and quality; deploying intelligence across tens of thousands of edge devices; and building agentic systems that ship production code and reduce the burden on caregivers.</p>

       <p>I’m interested in the point where a promising model becomes a trusted product.
 That requires more than model performance.
-It takes strong architecture, security instincts, fast feedback loops, thoughtful teams, and the willingness to redesign the surrounding system.
-My work connects those pieces.</p>
+It takes strong architecture, security instincts, fast feedback loops, thoughtful teams, and the willingness to redesign the surrounding system.</p>

     </div>
   </section>